VictoriaMetrics/vmgather/tests/README.md

-# VMExporter Tests
+# VMGather Tests

-This directory contains all tests for VMExporter.
+This directory contains all tests for VMGather.

 ## Test Structure